Monster Hunter 4: Plot

 With the Caravan able to travel again, the Caravaneer suggests they return to Harth and ask for help to convert the Arluq to an airship.
 With the modifications, the Caravan finally reaches Cathar.
 They are told that the Article is a bad omen that caused a calamity in the nearby mountains.
-The Hunter, in aiding the Cathar residents, learns that the disease that the Gore Magala had carried has started to spread to other monsters, driving them into a frenzy-like state before dying out a few days later.
-The Ace Hunters arrive in Cathar to inform the Caravan about the "Frenzy Virus" and that the original Gore Magala had vanished, having shed its skin to become its adult form, the much more dangerous golden Elder Dragon, Shagaru Magala.
-The Hunter takes on the beast when it threatens Cathar, and on its demise, finds that the Article is a scale taken from the Shagaru Magala.
+The Hunter, in aiding the Cathar residents, learns that the disease that Gore Magala had carried has started to spread to other monsters, driving them into a frenzy-like state before dying out a few days later.
+The Ace Hunters arrive in Cathar to inform the Caravan about the "Frenzy Virus" and that the original Gore Magala had suddenly vanished, having shed its skin to become its adult form, a much more dangerous golden Elder Dragon, Shagaru Magala.
+The Hunter takes on the beast when it threatens Cathar, and on its demise, finds that the Article is a scale taken from Shagaru Magala.

 With the threat seemingly ended, the Caravan is surprised to learn that the Guild needs their help in the capital city of Dundorma, where another powerful monster, Kushala Daora, a metallic skinned Elder Dragon, has been spotted.
 The Caravan helps to secure the city's defense in anticipation of an attack by the dragon.
 While the Hunter searches for materials to build a weapon against the Elder Dragon, numerous rare golden Wyverns known as the Seregios have suddenly made frequent appearances all over the world.
 The Ace Hunters are dispatched to investigate the anomaly, only to discover the resurgence of the Frenzy Virus.
 Further investigations reveal these two events are caused by a Seregios that has gone Apex, a frenzied monster that had overcome the virus' fatal afflictions while possessing even greater power.
 However, as the Hunter goes out to hunt the Apex Seregios, the Kushala Daora begins assaulting Dundorma.
 The Ace Hunters manage to successfully defend the city when the Hunter returns, and with their combined efforts they use the newly created weapon to drive away the Elder Dragon.